How to Pass the Train Driver ATAVT Test

 How many scenes are in the ATAVT?

-Is the ATAVT the same at every train company?
+Is the ATAVT identical at every train operating company?

 Yes.
-All UK TOCs use the same standardised OPC test battery, governed by RSSB standard RIS-3751-TOM.
-The ATAVT format is identical regardless of which operator you're applying to.
+All UK TOCs use the standardised OPC battery under RSSB standard RIS-3751-TOM.
+The ATAVT you face at one assessment centre is the same as at any other.

 Can I retake the ATAVT if I fail?

-OPC test results are valid for five years.
-Candidates are generally limited to a small number of attempts — check with your specific operator for their policy.
-This is why preparation matters so much before your first attempt.
+OPC results are typically valid for five years, and operators generally restrict the number of attempts permitted.
+Check your specific operator's policy.
+The restriction is exactly why solid preparation before your first attempt matters.